ChimneySwift/fancy_vend/README.md

 Fancy Vendors and Fancy Vendor Display Nodes conduct digiline signals also.

 This feature could theoretically make rewards-based shops feasable.

+## Out Of Stock Mail
+This mod integrates with several mail mods in order to alert shop owners when their shops lose stock.
+If multiple mods are in use, only one will be used to send the message.
+The order of which is:

+- Email By Rubenwardy
+- Mail By Cheapie
+- Tell By Octacian

+### Mail
+When a vendor empties, the mod sends mail telling them that their vendor is out of stock.
+In the event another mod empties, the previous message will be edited so as to avoid flooding their inbox if they have many vendors.

+### Tell & Email
+As there is no tidy way of sending very long messages with these mods, messages will simply be sent whenever a vendor goes out of stock.

 ## Upgrading vendors